k0leslaw/cs162-dark-chess/README.md

-The first commit was my final submission for my CS 162 Portfolio Project.
-Any future commits are later edits.
+My final submission for my CS 162 Portfolio Project in December 2024.

 This program is a fog of war variant of chess, with some simplifications (no castling, en passant, or pawn promotion).